bluegod/rint/README.md

 ### Goals

 Duck typing can be evil if not used correctly.
 While Ruby applications can get a good level of confidence about issues arisen by duck typing, the fear of a method missing exception or constant changes to a class may lead the developer to use safety checks such as respond_to? or raise Errors when a method is missing.

 This implementation of rint wraps what other static languages use and encapsulates the safety check in a common place, also making explicit the behaviour through the word "implements" and expecting the developer to guess the behaviour of a class without looking at docs or partially implemented code.

 It also provides a centralised way to implement the interface pattern without having the code throwing an error in a hidden method.

 ### Options

-The environment variable DISABLE_RUBY_INTERFACE can be set to 1 in order to globally disable the interfaces - this also means that no Exception will get thrown.
+The environment variable DISABLE_RUBY_INTERFACE can be set to 1 in order to globally disable the interfaces - no Error will get thrown.
 This might be particularly useful in production for performance reasons if we are confident enough through tests that the interfaces are all implemented.

 ### Contributing

-Fork it
+- Fork it

-Create your feature branch (git checkout -b my-new-feature) Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin my-new-feature) Create new Pull Request
+- Create your feature branch (git checkout -b my-new-feature)

+- Commit your changes (git commit -am 'Add some feature')

+- Push to the branch (git push origin my-new-feature)

+- Create new Pull Request

-Enjoy!
+- Enjoy!

 License